 Factors to Think About for an Accurate Child Support Calculation

 The three factors that go into calculating an accurate calculation are income, basic child support amount, and additional child-rearing costs.
 Once child support orders are issued, it can only be adjusted when circumstances would cause the support to increase or decrease by 20%.

-Stay up-to-date with information from our blog, as we continue to publish helpful insights about divorce.
+Stay up-to-date with information from the Masterson Law website, as we continue to publish helpful insights about divorce.